-Jo Reimer, artist living and working in Portland Oregon
+Jo Reimer, an artist, living and working in Portland Oregon

 Jo I love the colors in this, and of course little Jo is just adorable.
 What a great series this is.
 Will eventually bind the together?